LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/calls.md

 );
 ```

-In case the consumer rejects the invitation, you can trigger the following event to reject the invitation:
+In case the consumer rejects the invitation, trigger the following event to reject the invitation:

 ```js
 lpTag.events.publish("lpCoBrowse", "cobrowseDeclined", {